You can get impressive views of Jerusalem from many places.

 The terrace of Mamilla Hotel

-Mamilla Hotel is one of the best in Jerusalem (and probably the most expensive), with a fantastic, stylish reception hall, comfortable rooms, a wine cellar with an incredible selection.
+Mamilla Hotel is one of the best in Jerusalem (and probably the most expensive), with a fantastic, stylish reception hall, comfortable rooms, a great wine cellar.
 To top this off, you can also get impressive views of Jerusalem from there.
 The first thing you will be able to spot is the Ramparts Wall.

 BEST TIME TO GO: Sunset.
 It’s when the light will be the best.